Leah Massey is a homeschool mom of three living in southeast

 Because they’ve chosen a completely different set of values by which

+to measure their lives.
 And by their metrics, tiny living provides

 the most success and fulfillment.